Ha-neul

-Ha-neul, also spelled Ha-nul, is a Korean unisex name.
+Ha-neul, also spelled Ha-nul, is a Korean given name.
 Unlike most Korean given names, which are composed of two single-syllable Sino-Korean morphemes each written with one hanja, Ha-neul is an indigenous Korean name: a single two-syllable word meaning "sky".
 As a name, it may loosely be interpreted as an exhortation to "spread your dreams high like the sky".
-It is one of a number of such native names (called 고유어 이름, goyueo ireum), along with others such as Seul-ki ("wisdom") and Sora ("conch shell"), which have become more popular in South Korea in recent decades.
+It is one of a number of such native names (called 고유어 이름, goyueo ireum) which have become more popular in South Korea in recent decades.